-Technological Educational Institute of Patras, Patras, Greece
+Technological Educational Institute of Patras Patras, Greece

-ABSTRACT: The paper represents an account of our experience during the last three years of teaching a first-year mechanical engineering design course.
-The students are taught using advanced Information and Communication Technology (ICT) tools and they have to produce solutions to small engineering design problems working in teams.
+ABSTRACT: This article represents an account of the experience during the past three years of teaching a first-year mechanical engineering design course.
+The students are taught using advanced Information and Communication Technology (ICT) tools and working in teams, they must produce solutions to small engineering design problems.
 The learning outcomes of this approach differed between professors.
-The traditional professors found that the students did not get the substance of engineering design due to use of the sophisticated software while the new generation of professors found the experiment a challenging one.
+The traditional professors found that the students did not obtain the substance of engineering design due to use of the sophisticated software, while the new generation of professors found the experiment a challenging one.
 The students much appreciated the new teaching methodology even though the learning outcomes were extremely demanding.
 The proposed learning environment provides the technological framework and experiences they will meet in their future working environment.
-The authors aim to identify the pros and cons of using modern ICT tools (a combination of traditional/CAD instruction, videos and e-learning) in connection with problem-solving projects to deal with object visualisation problem in a first-year technical drawing course.
+The author's aim is to identify the pros and cons of using modern ICT tools (a combination of traditional/CAD instruction, videos and e-learning) in connection with problem-solving projects to deal with object visualisation problems in a first-year technical drawing course.